A Journey of Art and Soul for the Earth

 Black Rhinoceros (Diceros bicornis michaeli) Endangered, CITES l

-The population of black rhino has declined 90 percent over the last sixty years, reaching a low of 2,410 in 1995.
+The population of black rhino has declined 90percent over the last sixty years, reaching a low of 2,410 in 1995.
 However, since then, numbers have steadily increased to reach 3,100 by 2001.
 The main threat is poaching for the animal’s horn for the ivory trade.

 California Condor (Gymnogyps californianus) Endangered, CITES l